Rather amazingly, Dutch oven bread tastes like expensive artisan bread. It’s easy to make, no kneading necessary!

 How to make it

-Remember, the detailed, printable directions for baking Dutch oven bread are on the recipe card below.
+Remember, the detailed, printable instructions for baking Dutch oven bread are on the recipe card below.
 You’ll find specific measurements, instructions, and nutrition information.

 First, stir together all of the ingredients in a large bowl to form a loose dough.